Cxmu03/Console-Chess/Readme.md

 ## Engine

 This version uses [Stockfish 11](https://stockfishchess.org/download/) as it's engine.
-The depth is set to 10 by default as higher depths lead to longer calculating times by stockfish which causes the stockfish connector to return an empty move.
-Increasing the sleep duration of the stockfish connector on the other hand leads to weird behaviour by the program which is why the highest depth currently available will be 10.
+The depth is currently set to 14 by default as depth 15 leads to weird behaviour by Stockfish.

 ## Special Commands